eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project

-After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to simplify things.
+After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to simplify the process.
 While there are many Vagrant sources out there, I just could not fined a deployment that would be current enough, and which I could easily customize for my needs.

 The purpose of this project is to deploy a fully functional Kubernetes cluster on a single machine, using VirtualBox and Vagrant.